-2. Facility Partnership Policies
+2. Community Planning and Partnership (CPP) Policies

-It is the role and responsibility of school boards to determine what facilities are suitable and not suitable for partnerships, what entities are suitable and not suitable facility partners, and when to enter into a partnership.
-The intent of the Facility Partnerships Guideline is to ensure that these decisions are made in a way that is transparent and consistent with student achievement and safety.
+It is the role and responsibility of school boards to determine what facilities are suitable and not suitable for facility partnerships, what entities are suitable and not suitable partners, and when to enter into a partnership.
+The intent of the Community Planning and Partnerships Guideline is to ensure that these decisions are made in a way that is well-informed, well-coordinated, transparent and consistent with student achievement and safety.

-Boards are expected to develop facility partnerships policies that identify:
+Boards are expected to develop CPP policies that identify:

-- · Principles and criteria regarding the eligibility of partners; - How available space in schools will be selected; - · What entities will be selected for the notification list; - How potential partners will be notified of available space and construction plans; - How entities will be selected for partnerships, including prioritization, if applicable.
+- Principles and criteria regarding the eligibility of partners; - How available space in schools will be selected: - What entities will be selected for the notification list; - How potential partners will be notified of available space and construction plans; - How entities will be selected for partnerships, including prioritization, if applicable.